Topology ToolKit

 Altogether, this required the following sequence of commands:

-$ brew install cmake qt@5 python vtk
+$ brew install cmake qt@5 python vtk boost

 b) Optional Dependencies